Time to read: 5 mins

 The older your dog the more at risk they are deemed to be, and therefore the more expensive it’ll be to insure them.
 Older dogs are generally defined as over the age of 8 years old.
 Find out more how pet insurance for older dogs works.

-The breed you want to insure is key to the price.
-If you’re insuring dogs which are known to have a higher risk of health problems then the price will be higher.
+If you’re insuring a breed which is known to have a higher risk of health problems then the price will be higher.
 Similarly, pedigree dogs will be more expensive because of their increased price to purchase and typically a lower immunity to certain conditions compared to cross-breeds.

 If your dog has any pre-existing conditions that you would like to cover then this will also in crease the price.
 These are conditions that are known and likely to recur so the cost is increased to reflect this.